dart-lang/pana/test/goldens/end2end/mime_type-0.3.2.json_report.md

 No license was recognized.
 </summary>

-Consider using an [OSI-approved license](https://opensource.org/licenses) in the `LICENSE` file to share with the community.
+Consider using an [OSI-approved license](https://opensource.org/licenses) in the `LICENSE` file to make it more accessible to the community.
 </details>

 ## 0/10 Provide documentation